c0d-0x/cruxpass/README.md

 # To uninstall
 make uninstall
 ```

 🛡️ Security
 Encrypted Storage: All data is securely stored using an encrypted SQLite database (SQLCipher) at ~/.local/share/cruxpass/.

 Authentication: A master password is required to access or modify any stored data.
+By default, cruxpass uses: `cruxpassisgr8!` as it's master password.

 CLI Best Practices: For maximum security, consider clearing your shell history after using options like -s that include plaintext passwords.